a-hamzah/a-hamzah.github.io/_projects/1_project.md

 ---
 layout: page
-title: Line Following Using State Machine in Webots
+title: Computer Vision with Aruco Tags in Webots
-description: Basic line following algorithm implementation using state machines in webots
+description: The project is a combination of computer vision with ros in webots simulator.
-img: assets/img/12.jpg
+img: assets/img/3.jpg
 importance: 1
 category: work
-related_publications: true
+giscus_comments: false
 ---

-For the description of the project and to run it on your computer, check github readme file.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+The robot rotates at a point initially until it finds an aruco marker in camera.
+Once an aruco marker is detected, the robot moves towards it and stops when it reaches a certain distance from the aruco marker.
+This project uses opencv library, ros and webots simulator.
+The demonstration is also available on youtube.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">